Knuth–Morris–Pratt algorithm

-In computer science, the Knuth–Morris–Pratt string-searching algorithm (or KMP algorithm) searches for occurrences of a "word" W within a main "text string" S by employing the observation that when a mismatch occurs, the word itself embodies sufficient information to determine where the next match could begin, thus bypassing re-examination of previously matched characters.
+In computer science, the Knuth–Morris–Pratt algorithm (or KMP algorithm) is a string-searching algorithm that searches for occurrences of a "word" W within a main "text string" S by employing the observation that when a mismatch occurs, the word itself embodies sufficient information to determine where the next match could begin, thus bypassing re-examination of previously matched characters.

 The algorithm was conceived by James H. Morris and independently discovered by Donald Knuth "a few weeks later" from automata theory.

 Morris and Vaughan Pratt published a technical report in 1970.

 The three also published the algorithm jointly in 1977.
 Independently, in 1969, Matiyasevich discovered a similar algorithm, coded by a two-dimensional Turing machine, while studying a string-pattern-matching recognition problem over a binary alphabet.
 This was the first linear-time algorithm for string matching.

 Background

 A string-matching algorithm wants to find the starting index m in string S[] that matches the search word W[].

-The most straightforward algorithm, known as the "Brute-force" or "Naive" algorithm, is to look for a word match at each index m, i.e. the position in the string being searched that corresponds to the character S[m].
+The most straightforward algorithm, known as the "brute-force" or "naive" algorithm, is to look for a word match at each index m, i.e. the position in the string being searched that corresponds to the character S[m].
 At each position m the algorithm first checks for equality of the first character in the word being searched, i.e. S[m] =?
 W[0].
 If a match is found, the algorithm tests the other characters in the word being searched by checking successive values of the word position index, i.
 The algorithm retrieves the character W[i] in the word being searched and checks for equality of the expression S[m+i] =?
 W[i].
 If all successive characters match in W at position m, then a match is found at that position in the search string.
 If the index m reaches the end of the string then there is no match, in which case the search is said to "fail".

 Usually, the trial check will quickly reject the trial match.
 If the strings are uniformly distributed random letters, then the chance that characters match is 1 in 26.
 In most cases, the trial check will reject the match at the initial letter.
-The chance that the first two letters will match is 1 in 262 (1 in 676).
-So if the characters are random, then the expected complexity of searching string S[] of length n is on the order of n comparisons or O(n).
+The chance that the first two letters will match is 1 in 26 (1 in 26^2 chances of a match over 26 possible letters).
+So if the characters are random, then the expected complexity of searching string S[] of length n is on the order of n comparisons or Θ(n).
 The expected performance is very good.
 If S[] is 1 million characters and W[] is 1000 characters, then the string search should complete after about 1.04 million character comparisons.